2:1 Hons degree (UK or equivalent) in Science (Biology, Biochemistry, Chemistry, Physics or a related subject) or Engineering.

 Our graduates are highly-regarded for their communication skills, analytical ability, confidence in critical evaluation, and their competence in interpreting data.
 This opens doors to careers in charities, government or industry, and provides an excellent grounding for further academic research (such as undertaking a postdoctoral research position).

 If you thrive on independent learning and you’ve identified an area of research that you wish to pursue, we are keen to hear from you.
 Please contact one of our research team leaders, whose interests align with your own, to discuss the proposed focus of your research undertaking.
-For more general enquiries, or if you are unsure about your preferred area of research, please Dr John Hardy.
+For more general enquiries, or if you are unsure about your preferred area of research, please contact Dr John Hardy.

 Information for international students